ml-archive/blog/source/_posts/2017-03-30-Haptic-feedback-makes-you-vibrate.md

 ### Selection

 This one can be used when the user has to select from multiple discrete values, as he scrolls through them.
-For example, it's used in the UIPickerView.
+For example, it's used in the `UIPickerView`.
 It feels like a light tap with each selection change.
 This is not to be used for example when selecting one of 4 radio button choices.

 <video width="400" controls>
   <source src="res/haptic/selection.mp4" type="video/mp4">